Alexa L. Wesner: Biography

 Nationally, Alexa was an early supporter of Barack Obama's Senate campaign and ultimately became a member of his National Finance Committee for President.
 She was appointed to the President's Committee on the Arts and Humanities in 2009.

-In 2013, President Obama appointed Ms. Wesner as the U.S. Ambassador to Austria and she served in that capacity until 2017.
+In 2013, President Obama appointed Wesner as the U.S. Ambassador to Austria and she served in that capacity until 2017.
 At the end of her term, the Austrian government awarded her the “Grand Decoration in Gold with Sash”, the highest decoration for services to the country a non-national can receive.

 Alexa's philanthropic passions and board seats have included organizations in the arts, homelessness, women in technology, film, girls and women's empowerment, sports, and under-served populations.
 She has served on the boards of Lifeworks (homeless youth), Breakthrough (a path to college for disadvantaged youth), Arthouse (contemporary art), The Blanton Museum of Art, GenAustin (raising self esteem in and empowering young girls) and the Austin Film Society.
 She has served on the board of advisors of the Austin Museum of Art, and the Downtown Austin Alliance's Parks Committee to preserve Austin's downtown parks and urban spaces.

 Ms. Wesner is currently on the boards of the Nuclear Threat Initiative, the Salzburg Global Seminar, a think tank; and is Chairperson of the Salzburg Festival Society.
 She is a Strategic Advisor to NEXT Ventures, and an LP in Translunar One, a crypto-hedge fund.
 She remains politically involved, and continues to support Democratic Party candidates at regional and national levels.

 Alexa is an avid triathlete, and in 2003, qualified for the World Triathlon Championships.

-She has three children, ages 14, 10, and 8, and resides in Aspen, Colorado.
+She has three children, ages 19, 15, and 12, and resides in Aspen, Colorado.